ScrumDoLLC/ScrumDoAPIV2/README.md

 ## HTTP Basic
-If you're creating a script that will only be used personally or internally within your company, you may use HTTP Basic authentication with your username and password to speed development.
+If you're creating a script that will **only be used personally or internally within your company**, you may use HTTP Basic authentication with your username and password to speed development.

 REST